 On a sunny Saturday, history buffs and archeology enthusiasts’, can head to Lower Manhattan and traverse the winding historical streets where the city was first settled by the Dutch in the 17th century and explore where the modern city meets its pre-revolutionary era past.
-Add a tour that takes a unique peek at history that you’d probably miss on your own and dinner in one of the city’s oldest watering holes and you have the makings for a truly experiential day.
+Add a tour that takes a unique peek at the history that you’d probably miss on your own and dinner in one of the city’s oldest watering holes and you have the makings for a truly experiential day.

 Begin the day at the corner of Fulton Street and Broadway, site of St. Paul’s Chapel.
 This church, built in 1766 remains Manhattan’s oldest public building in continuous use.
 Tour a display of 9/11 memorabilia that showcases St. Paul’s ministry in the weeks and months after September 11th.
 Also on display is George Washington’s pew that he occupied when he was in New York City.
-St. Paul’s chapel opens at 10am but early birds can take a tour Ground Zero.
+St. Paul’s chapel opens at 10 am but early birds can take a tour of Ground Zero.

-Then travel South on Broadway to Suspenders Bar & Restaurant, a firefighter themed establishment owned by former NYC firemen.
+Then travel south on Broadway to Suspenders Bar & Restaurant, a firefighter-themed establishment owned by former NYC firemen.
 Try the Suspenders burger or one of their salads for some lighter fare.
 After grabbing a bite continue south one block to Trinity Church Wall Street, an Episcopal church that was founded by the charter of King William III of England in 1697.
 The present Trinity Church, designed by Richard Upjohn and consecrated on Ascension Day in 1846, is considered a classic example of Gothic Revival architecture and is listed on the National Register of Historic Places.

 After perusing the church and accompanying cemetery, stroll over to Pearl Street for a 2 p.m. departure of an archaeology tour of Manhattan with Context Travel.
 Accompanied by a trained archeologist, this three-hour tour visits some of the city’s recent archaeological sites where artifacts spanning thousands of years including into the early modern era (20th century) have been uncovered.

-The tour begins at the site of the city’s first large-scale archeological excavation that took place form 1979-80, illuminating such finds as Governor Lovelace’s Tavern, which stood from 1670 to 1706 and served temporarily as City Hall, and a cistern dating from around 1645-1656.
+The tour begins at the site of the city’s first large-scale archeological excavation that took place from 1979-80, illuminating such finds as Governor Lovelace’s Tavern, which stood from 1670 to 1706 and served temporarily as City Hall, and a cistern dating from around 1645-1656.

 Tour highlights include a visit to the Fraunces Tavern.
 This restaurant bought by Samuel Fraunces in 1762 exemplifies the opulence of Europe.
 Among the notable historical events that transpired inside these walls included meetings of the Sons of Revolution and the gathering where Washington bade farewell to his officers on December 4, 1783.
 Having a historian fill in the blanks as the group reads the markers outside the exterior made the tavern’s history come to life.